BastiaansenXYZ/BastiaansenXYZHugo/README.md

-# BastiaansenXYZBlog
+# BastiaansenXYZ
-Content of the BastiaansenXYZBlog site
+Content of the BastiaansenXYZ Blog site